kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 123](images/question123.jpg)
 ![Question 277](images/question277.jpg)

-- [x] Box 1: Open the release pipeline editor.
-Box 2: Enable Gates.
-Box 3: Add Query Work Items.
+- [ ] Bo  1: Open the release pipeline editor.
+Bo  2: Enable Gates.
+Bo  3: Add Query Work Items.
-- [ ] Box 1: Add Query Work Items.
-Box 2: Enable Gates.
-Box 3: Open the Triggers tab.
+- [ ] Bo  1: Add Query Work Items.
+Bo  2: Enable Gates.
+Bo  3: Open the Triggers tab.
-- [ ] Box 1: Add a manual intervention task.
-Box 2: Open the release pipeline editor.
-Box 3: Enable Gates.
+- [ ] Bo  1: Add a manual intervention task.
+Bo  2: Open the release pipeline editor.
+Bo  3: Enable Gates.
-- [ ] Box 1: Open the Triggers tab.
-Box 2: Add a manual intervention task.
-Box 3: Add Query Work Items.
+- [ ] Bo  1: Open the Triggers tab.
+Bo  2: Add a manual intervention task.
+Bo  3: Add Query Work Items.

 ### How should you configure the filters for the Project5 trigger?

 ![Question 46](images/question46.jpg)

-- [ ] Box 1: branch filter to exclude.
-Box 2: branch filter to exclude.
+- [ ] Bo  1: branch filter to e clude.
+Bo  2: branch filter to e clude.
-- [ ] Box 1: path filter to include.
-Box 2: path filter to exclude.
+- [ ] Bo  1: path filter to include.
+Bo  2: path filter to e clude.
-- [x] Box 1: path filter to exclude.
-Box 2: branch filter to include.
+- [ ] Bo  1: path filter to e clude.
+Bo  2: branch filter to include.
-- [ ] Box 1: path filter to exclude.
-Box 2: path filter to include.
+- [ ] Bo  1: path filter to e clude.
+Bo  2: path filter to include.

 ### You are designing the security validation strategy for a project in Azure DevOps.
 You need to identify package dependencies that have known security issues and can be resolved by an update.
 What should you use?

 - [ ] Octopus Deploy.
 - [ ] Jenkins.
 - [ ] Gradle.
-- [x] SonarQube.
+- [ ] SonarQube.

 ### You are configuring the settings of a new Git repository in Azure Repos.
 You need to ensure that pull requests in a branch meet the following criteria before they are merged: Committed code must compile successfully.
 Pull requests must have a Quality Gate status of Passed in SonarCloud.
 Which policy type should you configure for each requirement?